db-migrate/english-docs/Developers/contributing.md

 sql within our migrations, if using this driver, but db-migrate has now all functionality it needs to work properly.
 Our driver looks now like the
 following:

+**Note:** This is not a complete version of a working driver.
+Please follow the tutorial until the end.

 ```javascrip
 var util = require('util');